Absorption and Attenuation of Sound in Air

 NOTE: This plot is a Computable Document Format (CDF) object created by Mathematica and you will need to install the free Wolfram CDF Player to be able to see it and interact with it.
-Unfortunately, the CDF player is not yet available for mobile devices.
+Unfortunately, the CDF player is only available for Safari and Firefox on Mac OSX and Firefox and Internet Explorer for Windows.
+And the CDF player is not yet available for mobile devices.

 How to Use this Interactive Plot

 By moving the three sliders you can adjust the values of:

 - relative humidity - from 0 to 100% (increments of 1%),

 - frequency - from 10 Hz up to 60 kHz (increments of 5 Hz),